2020 was quite a year for Travelex’s former parent company Finablr, and with its sale, 2021 promises further developments.

 The purchase sees the consortium, an affiliate of Prism Group and Royal Strategic Partners with involvement from former Israeli Prime Minister Ehud Olmert, provide working capital to the business and its operations.
 If it can recover funds related to the fraud, it may end up paying up to $190m for Finablr – a long way from the company’s 2019 IPO valuation of $1.59bn.

-What’s next, however, remains to be seen, and certainly on the Travelex side, there is little chance of a recovery until the pandemic subsides.
+What’s next, however, remains to be seen, and for much of the travel-orientated business, there is little chance of a recovery until the pandemic subsides.